 The shop’s clientele is as eclectic as its merchandise, ranging from collectors, students, and tourists who target the place as a destination to curious passersby drawn in by the boxes of $1 and $5 of New Yorker covers and sundry items kept outside the store.

-Customers know or discover that the visitor from Chicago looking for a 1800s map of their hometown is just as likely to succeed in his search as the amateur kitchen decorator trying to find a lively vintage print of tomatoes to hang over the sink.
+A visitor from Chicago looking for a 1800s map of his hometown is just as likely to succeed in his search as the amateur kitchen decorator trying to find a lively vintage print of tomatoes to hang over the sink.

 Customers, however, were hard to come by during the pandemic.
 One would think that being stuck in one’s apartment would inspire an impulse to beautify it.
 Apparently not.
 Business dropped by a third if not a half within a year.
 Cooper Square has made an effort to work with businesses to help them weather the crisis.
 This has allowed the print shop and some of its neighbors like Random Accessories (July 2018 Business of the Month) to stay, while others were not so lucky.
 Rebecca, however, has seen business improve and feels optimistic about the shop’s outlook.